Joel2B/Auto-Translate-Youtube-Subtitles/README.md

 This extension replaces the default youtube subtitles with one customized that allows you to select a word and translates it for you.

+The extension is fully functional when the youtube page is in English language.

 Only tested in chrome and brave.

 ## Features